The Quest Programme for Gay Men (London)

-Our next The Quest Programme will be taking place on Fri 19 – 21 June 2015.
+Our next The Quest Programme will take place on Fri 20 – Sun 22 March 2020.
+Closing date for registrations is Fri 13 March.

 During the programme we will be Investigating the past, Exploring the present, Releasing the pain and toxicity of the past and present, and Cultivating the awareness and tools to enable a wholehearted and nurturing present and future.